danwilliams/rustmark/content/example.md

 ### Structure

-Markdown files should be placed in the `markdown` directory, and images should be placed in the `static/images` directory.
-All images will be served from the `/images` URL path, and will be protected by the same authentication as the rendered Markdown pages.
+Markdown files and other content, such as images and files for download, should be placed in the `content` directory.
+The Markdown files will be rendered as HTML, and other files will be served directly.
+All files placed in the `content` directory will be served from the root URL path, and will be protected by the application's authentication layer, just like the rendered Markdown pages.
+This allows for relative URLs to be used from the Markdown files, making it easier to author them and increasing compatibility with other systems such as previews in GitHub, Gitea, etc. This benefit outweighs the slight inconvenience of having other files mixed in with the Markdown files.

+The exact structure of the `content` directory is not important, but it is recommended to create subdirectories for images and other files, to maintain clarity through separation of concerns, and to do so relative to the Markdown files that use them.
+This can be seen in this example, where the images are placed in the `content/images/example` directory, which is then accessible from this Markdown file both when previewing using a Git server and also when properly rendered and served using Rustmark in the same way, using relative URLs such as `images/example/image.png`.

+Any images placed in the `static/img` directory will be publicly available without needing authentication.
+This is useful for logos and other files that may be used to customise the application.
+It is possible to encounter name clashes between files in `content` and `static` if the same root folder names are used, which is why images in `static` are placed in a directory called `img` rather than `images`.
+Although it could be desirable to allow files in one location to override the other, the Axum router does not allow multiple handlers to process the same route, so this is not possible without moving away from that router.
+This may be done in future, as the application routing is very simple, but for now it is not a requirement.

 ## Features